Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: Acknowledgement

 \section{Acknowledgement}

 The authors thank our editor, Marko~Bucyk, for his careful review and editing of the manuscript.
-The authors are grateful to Craig~Gidney, Christopher~Chamberland, John~Martinis, Masoud Mohseni, and Alan Ho for useful discussions.
+The authors are grateful to Craig~Gidney, Christopher~Chamberland, John~Martinis,

+Masoud~Mohseni, and Alan~Ho for useful discussions.
 The authors acknowledge the financial support of Pacific Economic Development Canada (PacifiCan) under project number PC0008525.
-G.~A.~M.~is grateful for the support of Mitacs.
+G.~A.~D.~is grateful for the support of Mitacs.
 P.~R.~acknowledges the financial support of Mike and Ophelia Lazaridis, Innovation, Science and Economic Development Canada (ISED), and the Perimeter Institute for Theoretical Physics.
 Research at the Perimeter Institute is supported in part by the Government of Canada through ISED and by the Province of Ontario through the Ministry of Colleges and Universities.